 A 2015 study by Schally and his team evaluated newly developed GHRH agonists' ability to promote the growth and function of pancreatic islet cells, and found that these new agonists may provide an improved approach to treating diabetes.
-Agonists are substances that act like other substances and therefore stimulate an action in the body.
+Artificially produced agonists are substances like naturally occurring stimulatory substances produced in the body and therefore can act to stimulate an action in the body.
 Islet cells, also called Islets of Langerhans, sense blood sugar levels and release insulin to maintain normal levels.

-Researchers attempted to determine whether intensive glucose control (using medication and other methods to reduce the level of sugar in the blood in diabetic patients to levels that would be normal in patients without diabetes) reduced heart attacks, strokes, and death from cardiovascular disease.
+The researchers attempted to determine if intensive glucose control in diabetic patients—using medication and other methods to reduce elevated blood sugar levels to levels that are considered normal in people without diabetes—would reduce heart attacks, strokes, and death from cardiovascular disease.

 It had been previously shown that improvements in blood pressure and cholesterol levels can reduce cardiovascular disease in patients with diabetes, but no previous study had shown the beneficial effects of glucose control on cardiovascular disease.

-VADT researchers showed that intensive glucose control in patients whose type 2 diabetes had previously been poorly controlled had no significant effect on the rates of major cardiovascular events such as coronary artery disease and stroke, compared to those who were using standard glucose control measures.
+VADT researchers showed that intensive glucose control in older patients (mean age of 60 years, with 52% on insulin therapy) whose type 2 diabetes had previously been poorly controlled had no significant effect on the rates of major cardiovascular events such as coronary artery disease and stroke, compared with those who were using standard glucose control measures.

-The research team also found that the two groups of patients had similar death rates, and that both groups had similar levels of complications such as diabetic neuropathy and retinopathy, except that patients using standard glucose control measures had higher levels of albumin in their urine.
+The research team also found that the two groups of patients had similar death rates, and that both groups had similar levels of complications such as diabetic neuropathy and retinopathy, with the exception that patients who used standard glucose control measures had higher levels of albumin in their urine.
 (Albumin in the urine is a possible indicator of kidney disease.)

 Trial researchers concluded that both very high and very low blood sugar levels can be dangerous, and that big swings between high and low levels are also potentially harmful.